 We have never declared or paid any cash dividends or distributions on our capital stock.
-We currently intend to retain our future earnings to support operations and to finance expansion and therefore we do not anticipate paying any cash dividends on our common stock in the foreseeable future.
-As a result, capital appreciation, if any, of our common stock will be the sole source of gain for our stockholders for the foreseeable future.
+We currently intend to retain our future earnings to support operations and to finance expansion and therefore we do not anticipate paying any cash dividends on our Common Stock in the foreseeable future.
+As a result, capital appreciation, if any, of our Common Stock will be the sole source of gain for our stockholders for the foreseeable future.

-A significant number of our shares will be eligible for sale and their sale or potential sale may depress the market price of our common stock.
+A significant number of our shares will be eligible for sale and their sale or potential sale may depress the market price of our Common Stock

-Sales of a significant number of shares of our common stock in the public market could harm the market price of our common stock.
-This prospectus covers 98,404,985 shares of the Company's Common Stock consisting of: (i) 72,214,509 shares underlying the Convertible Note; and (ii) 26,190,476 shares of Common Stock (the "Warrant Shares") issuable upon exercise of the Warrants.
-Assuming automatic conversion of the Convertible Note into Common Stock and automatic conversion of the Warrants into shares of Common Stock in connection with the completion of this offering, the 98,404,985 shares would represent approximately 19.87% of the issued and outstanding shares of our common stock.
-As additional shares of our common stock become available for resale in the public market pursuant to this offering, and otherwise, the supply of our common stock will increase, which could decrease its price.
-In addition some or all of the shares of common stock may be offered from time to time in the open market pursuant to Rule 144, and these sales may have a depressive effect on the market for our shares of common stock.
+Sales of a significant number of shares of our Common Stock in the public market could harm the market price of our Common Stock.
+This prospectus covers 240,000,000 shares of Common Stock which underlie the 2016 Warrants.
+Assuming complete conversion of the 2016 Warrants into Common Stock in connection with the completion of this offering, the 240,000,000 shares would represent approximately 31.7% of the issued and outstanding shares of our Common Stock as of August 11, 2016.
+As additional shares of our Common Stock become available for resale in the public market pursuant to this offering, and otherwise, the supply of our Common Stock will increase, which could decrease its price.
+In addition some or all of the shares of Common Stock may be offered from time to time in the open market pursuant to Rule 144, and these sales may have a depressive effect on the market for our shares of Common Stock.